nachocaru/xaprb.com/content/blog/2006-08-28-how-to-find-duplicate-and-redundant-indexes-in-mysql.md

   <a href="http://code.google.com/p/maatkit">Download (part of Maatkit)</a>
 </p>

 Peter Zaitsev over at the excellent [MySQL Performance Blog][1] recently wrote an article on [duplicated and redundant indexes][2] &#8212; any indexes which cover exactly the same columns as another index, or cover a leftmost prefix of another index.
-While there are subtleties, such as FULLTEXT indexes not being the same as non-FULLTEXT, for the most part this is sufficient criteria to raise possible duplicates to a DBA&#8217;s attention.
+While there are subtleties, such as FULLTEXT indexes not being the same as non-FULLTEXT, for the most part this is sufficient criteria to raise possible duplicates to a DBA's attention.
 I opened my big mouth in the comments and said I could write a quick Perl script to discover possible offenders in just a few lines of code.
 Once I did that, I had to do it and give you the script.
 Here it is.

 The reason this is really easy to do in Perl is that the output of `SHOW CREATE TABLE` lists each index with its columns in order, in an easy-to-parse way, and therefore all one needs to do is compare the string that defines each index with each other index to find duplication and redundancy.
 Note: you just need to compare the string definition!
-You don&#8217;t need to actually parse out the columns and do any advanced computer science on them.
-And a quick regular expression to anchor each index definition to the beginning of the one to which you&#8217;re comparing it will satisfy the &#8220;leftmost prefix&#8221; requirement.
+You don't need to actually parse out the columns and do any advanced computer science on them.
+And a quick regular expression to anchor each index definition to the beginning of the one to which you're comparing it will satisfy the "leftmost prefix" requirement.

-Why use `SHOW CREATE TABLE`&#8216;s output?
+Why use `SHOW CREATE TABLE`'s output?
 Why not query `SHOW INDEXES FROM ____` and use that instead?
-Well, first of all it&#8217;s way faster, as I also said in the comments on Peter&#8217;s blog.
+Well, first of all it's way faster, as I also said in the comments on Peter's blog.
 When I do something like this I like it to be zippy. `SHOW INDEXES` can take a long time, as it has to calculate stats on the indexes.
-Plus, even if I did use `SHOW INDEXES`, or query the `INFORMATION_SCHEMA` tables (also slow) I&#8217;d then have a result set of individual columns, which frankly I&#8217;d just concatenate together and do a string comparison on.
+Plus, even if I did use `SHOW INDEXES`, or query the `INFORMATION_SCHEMA` tables (also slow) I'd then have a result set of individual columns, which frankly I'd just concatenate together and do a string comparison on.

-OK, on to my &#8220;advanced, patented algorithm.&#8221; Here&#8217;s a sample `SHOW CREATE` statement (I&#8217;m using a table from my recent article on role-based access control for an example):
+OK, on to my "advanced, patented algorithm."
+Here's a sample `SHOW CREATE` statement (I'm using a table from my recent article on role-based access control for an example):

 <pre>mysql &gt; show create table t_privilege\G
 *************************** 1. row ***************************